 Richard received his bachelor’s degree in Business Administration with a minor in Art History from the University of Richmond and his Ph.D. in Social and Personality Psychology from the University of Texas at Austin.
 After graduating from UT, he completed a postdoctoral fellowship in health psychology at UCLA.
 Prior to his time at UGA, Richard was a Professor of Social Psychology at Wayne State University.
 He has published over 100 peer-reviewed journal articles and book chapters and has received over $10 million in grant funding for his work.

-Outside of academic life, Richard is a husband and proud dad to two teenage boys.
+Outside of academic life, Richard is a husband and proud dad to two sons.
 He loves to hike, ski, surf, and travel (see his wife’s blog chronicling their adventures here).
 He occasionally tweets.